Introduction

 - encryption: per-team key

-- control who has what access within a team
+Roles control who has access to which items within a team.

 - integer between